vsinghal7/InfoTrackSEOCount/README.md

 # InfoTrackSEOCount

 Chrome version 84 is required to run this application.
+Visual Studio 2019 is used to create this app.

 //Input required
 Input your search keyword in the keyword text box - "Online title search"